Sanga, Nigeria: Languages

 Sanga, being a Local Government Area in southern part of Kaduna state, shares boundaries with Akwanga, in Nassarawa state and Riyom, in Plateau State.

 Numana as well as Ninzo are among the main spoken languages in the area, spoken both in Sanga and neighbouring LGAs like Jema'a, in Kaduna State.

 Mada (Mœda), being one of the languages widely spoken in Akwanga, Kokona, Keffi and Karu Local Government Areas of Nassarawa State and Sanga and Jema'a Local Government Areas of Kaduna state of Nigeria.
 Some of these Mada communities have settled in Sanga for more than two centuries, there are communities in Sanga that are solely Mada-speaking.

 Ayu and Ahwai are also spoken in Sanga LGA.

+Economic activities

+Sanga LGA is a known area for abundant Agricultural heritage.Crops such as sugar cane, onions, rice and millet are cultivated from their land.

+Domestic animals like cows, goats and rams are reared and sold as a means of livelihood for settlers of Sanga.
+Sanga people also have a skill of Blacksmithing, pottery and craftsmanship to make a living.